Choir Sight-Reading Criteria

 Preface: Choir Sight-Reading Music

-The choral sight-reading contest encourages the extension of knowledge in basic fundamentals of music and rewards the consistent use of a systematic approach to sight-reading.
+The choral sight-reading evaluation encourages the extension of knowledge in basic fundamentals of music and rewards the consistent use of a systematic approach to sight-reading.
 The level of difficulty for each grade or class will allow for the demonstration of musicality as well as for technical accuracy.

 The primary purpose of the commissioned sight-reading music is to test musical literacy at specific levels.
 The guidelines stated for the sight-reading material provide the composer with a parameter of difficulty in composing music for each specific classification.
 All of the elements need not be used in each composition.
 Harmonic, rhythmic or textual ideas whose primary purposes are to create special effects appropriate for concert performance would best not be used in graded instructional sight-reading materials.